yasenfire/CoolHome/README.md

 ## Useful Mod Combo

-* Extreme Drop Temperature by The Illusion to change temperature drop.
+* Extreme Drop Temperature by The Illusion to make nights even colder.
 * Cozy Blankets by Jods and Cozy Cushions by DZ.
 Is this mod too cool for you?
 Sit down on one of these cushions to get additional warmth.
-* Bedroll Tweaker (Cass) to stack temperature bonus.
+* Bedroll Tweaker by Cass to stack temperature bonus from bedrolls.
 * Solstice by WulfMarius and Romain.
 What can be worse than nights getting colder with each update?
 Nights getting longer!
 * FireRV by Deus.
 Thermodynamics is your friend.
 (No, no, it really isn't, not at all.
-No)
+No) Use it with temperature-based heat generation
+* Indoor Campfire by Xpazeman.
+Can be the only way to make some places warm.

 ## Special Thanks
 The Long Dark Modding Server (discord)